nextcloud/all-in-one/migration.md

 1. Next, run `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chown -R 33:0 /mnt/ncdata/` and `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chmod -R 750 /mnt/ncdata/` to apply the correct permissions.
 (Or if `NEXTCLOUD_DATADIR` was provided, apply `chown -R 33:0` and `chmod -R 750` to the chosen path.)
 1. Start the containers again and wait until all containers are running
 1. Run `sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ files:scan-app-data && sudo docker exec --user www-data -it nextcloud-aio-nextcloud php occ files:scan --all` in order to scan all files in the datadirectory.
+1. If the restored data is older than any clients you want to continue to sync, for example if the server was down for a period of time during migration, you may want to take a look at [Synchronising with clients after migration](/migration.md#synchronising-with-clients-after-migration) below.

 ## Migrate the files and the database
 **Please note**: this is much more complicated than migrating only the files and also not as failproof so be warned!
 Also, this will not work on former snap installations as the snap is read-only and thus you cannot install the necessary `pdo_pgsql` PHP extension.
 So if migrating from snap, you will need to use one of the other methods.
 However you could try to ask if the snaps maintainer could add this one small PHP extension to the snap here: https://github.com/nextcloud-snap/nextcloud-snap/issues which would allow for an easy migration.